tra-sg/discreetly/README.md

 In the above example, the configuration contains two profiles, "acme" and "default".
 A profile must specify a `type`, either "aws" or "gcp".

-Because profile can specify a `keyid`, you can have named profiles not only for different cloud providers but for different KMS keys, e.g. one for dev, another for prod.
+Because a profile can specify a `keyid`, you can have named profiles not only for different cloud providers but for different KMS keys, e.g. one for dev, another for prod.

 `discreetly` will search for a configuration file at the location provided by the environment variable `DISCREETLY_CONFIG_FILE`, falling back to a file named `discreetly.json` in the current directory.